AugustasV/aws-bootcamp-cruddur-2023/journal/week1.md

 Learned about security, scanned this repo with Snyk.

 ## Enabling notifications
 First we have to update open API file, then make changes in flask backend files.
-In App.py we have to import it.
+In app.py we have to import it.
 Need to make sure that classes, naming are correct.
 Terminal logs show where are issues.
+Added new `notification_activities.py` file for backend.

+##### Frontend

+Had to create new page, css file for notifications.
+Also edited component DesktopNavigation - to add that new page section of notifications in frontend.